 AFSA's Road Scholar program was started in 1996 (under its original name, Elderhostel) by AFSA Retiree Representative Ambassador Bill De Pree and alumna Lillian "Petey" Mullin, in an effort to help AFSA raise public awareness of the Foreign Service and the need for effective American diplomatic resources.
 Ward Thompson then coordinated the program for many years, and from January 2005 through December 2008, Janice Bay served as the Program Administrator.
 Bernie Alter served in that role from January 2009 through December 2011.
-Currently, AFSA's Outreach and Communications Specialist, Allan Saunders, administers the program.
+Currently, AFSA's Communications and Marketing Manager, Allan Saunders, administers the program.
 Until October 1, 2009, these programs were offered under the old Elderhostel name.

 Participants include mostly retired professionals active in their own communities, who apply for the Foreign Service programs through the written and online catalog of the nonprofit Road Scholar, which reaches nearly a million recipients.
 They travel to one of our sites to spend 4-6 days learning about foreign policy through the eyes of the Foreign Service.
 Each week may feature a particular geographic theme or a more general presentation of U.S. diplomacy, with examples of the important issues with which American diplomats deal.